RaymiiOrg/c_ookieclicker/lib/googletest/docs/faq.md

 ```

 If necessary, you can continue to derive test fixtures from a derived fixture.
-googletest has no limit on how deep the hierarchy can be.
+googletest has no limitPerUnit on how deep the hierarchy can be.

 For a complete example using derived test fixtures, see
 [sample5_unittest.cc](../samples/sample5_unittest.cc).